Exploratory Testing

 Exploratory Testing Capture Tool

-In addition to the exploratory testing mode within SpiraPlan itself, there is a free SpiraPlan addon that lets you record your web testing activities directly inside the Chrome browser:
+In addition to the exploratory testing mode within SpiraPlan itself, there is a free SpiraPlan addon called SpiraCapture, that lets you record your web testing activities directly inside the Chrome and Edge browsers:

 Exploratory testing can be pretty fast if everything works.
 Testers often need a way to record their actual flow through the application being tested.
 If they find bugs or issues, the tester needs to be able to accurately record how to reproduce the problem for the developers.

-Our Chrome extension helps the tester by tracking exactly what they are doing during the exploratory testing session and storing the sequence of steps to help them find out exactly which ones caused the bug.
+Our SpiraCapture browser extension helps the tester by tracking exactly what they are doing during the exploratory testing session and storing the sequence of steps to help them find out exactly which ones caused the bug.

 Finally, once they have identified the important steps and actions, they can file this within SpiraPlan as a new issue report or test result.